 The state is also home to several popular Division I college sports teams, including the LSU Tigers and Louisiana Ragin’ Cajuns.
-Whether or not Louisiana will allow wagers on in-state college teams remains to be seen.
+Louisiana is one of a handful of states that allows in-state college sports betting.

 Betting with your head and not your heart is the foundation of responsible gambling.
 That said, Sports Betting Dime understands it’s natural for fans to want to wager on their favorite teams.